thesgc/chembiohub_ws/install_anaconda.rst

-In order to install beaker and all chembl dependencies on anaconda, run the following:
+In order to install chembiohub web services and all chembl dependencies on anaconda, run the following:
 ===============================

 Clone the repository